thisisjeffsnow/php-ii-labs/taskmaster/notes.md

 Superclass would be an AbstractTask then.
 The AbstractTask is what all tasks would have in common, and then each categorization of tasks would be its own subclass which extends from AbstractTask.
-What I thought would have been SubTask could be reimagined as each Task having an array of Objectives instead.
+What I thought would have been SubTask could be re-imagined as each descendant of AbstractTask having an array of Objectives instead.

-A Task for example might be to take out your trash, but that is very broad.
+A descendant of AbstractTask for example might be to take out your trash, but that is very broad.
 What does that even mean?

 Objectives listed in this Task would further detail the steps to complete task.
 ```